Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_06_EC2.md

 firewall rules - security group
 bootstrap script -  EC2 user data (configures at first launch)

+launching an EC2 instance - select an instance type - an AMI.

 EC2 user data
 To bootstrap our instances, means launching commands when a machine starts.
 that script is only run once at the instance first start.